 If you believe you or a loved one were sickened by toxic water at Camp Lejeune, talk to a lawyer.
 CLJA lawsuits are complicated.
 You'll have to file an administrative claim first.
 If your claim is denied, you'll have to file a lawsuit in federal court in North Carolina.
 You'll also have to make a decision about the Elective Option if you're eligible.
 A lawyer can explain the process to you, answer your questions, and handle the paperwork.

 A lawyer will tell you the strengths and weaknesses of your case and help you negotiate a fair settlement.
 A lawyer will also be able to help you figure out whether you and your family are eligible for VA benefits and how your benefits might be impacted by a CLJA claim.

 If you decide to work with a lawyer, the lawyer will collect the records you need to prove that you lived or worked at Camp Lejeune for at least 30 days during the relevant time frame.
 A lawyer will also gather the right medical records and experts to get you the best possible outcome in your case.

 Most lawyers handle toxic water lawsuits under a "contingency fee" agreement.
 This means if you win your case, your lawyer receives a percentage of your compensation.
 If you lose, you'll owe no lawyer's fees.
 (You still might have to pay for costs—like court filing fees and expert witness fees—depending on your fee agreement.)

 Learn more about hiring a personal injury lawyer.
-You can also connect with a lawyer interested in representing Camp Lejeune victims directly from this page for free.
+When you're ready, you can connect with a lawyer directly from this page for free.